 Morton’s Neuroma is the thickening of a nerve in the ball of your foot.
 It can cause sharp pain or a burning sensation that worsens as you walk.
 The thickened nerve tissues result from irritation from either too tight a shoe or wearing high heels.
 Even jogging can cause Morton’s Neuroma due to the repetitive pressure put on the toes.

-Diabetic Peripheral Neuropathy: The most common type of neuropathy which occurs slowly and initially affects the foot but will eventually spread to the ankle and leg.
+Diabetic Peripheral Neuropathy: The most common type of neuropathy that occurs slowly and initially affects the foot but will eventually spread to the ankle and leg.

 Untreated high sugar levels damage nerves and the blood vessels that take oxygen to your nerves.
 Due to the nerves being damaged, patients don’t feel pain and may be unaware of foot injuries which can lead to open sores.
 If the sores aren’t healed and/or become infected, severe complications can arise.